A Critique of Derrick Jensen’s Declaration

 We don’t need to demand or beg.
 We just need to begin.

 Power is not a mistake, and those in power will not suddenly have attacks of conscience.
 Social change has never occurred through waiting for the rich or powerful to develop consciences, and it never will.

 Those in power will not act different than they have acted all along, and they will not act against the power of capital.
 We hold it as self-evident that the rich and powerful have no reason to stop the rich from stealing from the poor nor the powerful from destroying more of the real, physical world than they already have.
 That is, they have no reason except us.
 Our lives and the life of the planet that is our only home is on the line.
 We no longer have the luxury of allowing those in power to continue.
 If those in power won’t accede to these demands, then they need to not be in power, and we need to remove them from power, using any means necessary.

 The reason that we live such complicated and banal lives is because we have only ever gone in the path of misalignment and entropy — we have always only ever gone by the perspective of the male point of view and most predominantly “the predatory male” view and everyone succumbs to these predators.
-Even this writing, this language, the concept of clocks — this is all male thinking, everything we know really is bereft of the feminine perspective.
+Even this writing, this language, the concept of clocks — this is all male thinking, male constructed, almost everything we know is bereft of the feminine perspective.
 And this is the missing link, this is the balancing agent.
 Why would anyone want to stop girls from getting an education?
 Or keep women out of public life?
 Women would never do this to males.
-We might be considered bitchy but women don’t do the shit that men do in anywhere near the same degree.
+We might be considered bitchy but women don’t do the damage or trauma that men do in anywhere near the same degree.
 We (the collective) hardly recognize this, we recognize this as much as we recognize female intuition.